-The paintings at cave temple Dambulla can be divided into few segments based on the period they originated.
+The paintings at rock cave temple Dambulla can be divided into few segments based on the period they originated.
 The paintings are scattered over a large surface, covering interior walls of five caves.
 “The paintings had undergone many restorations in the past, 12th century King Nissankamalla had restored the fragile paintings and again during the Kandy period in the 18th century,” said Mervin, a guide that helps visitors.
 “We believe that the paintings of the cave Number 1 are the most ancient paintings, and some of them are in very dilapidated condition despite restoration effort in the recent past” according to Mervin.

 Apart from the large collection paintings at rock cave temple Dambulla, there are 153 Buddha statues as well as three statues depicting three kings and four God figures, most paintings are restored, repainted or hidden with a new plaster in order to make new paintings.
 The paintings and figures of 3rd cave believed to be originated during the Kandyan period (18th century AD), while some of the paintings at cave number 2 believed to be originated after the arrival of colonial rulers in the country.

 Despite the relative obscurity of rock cave temple Dambulla; it has become one of the most macabre art galleries on the island.
 Over the last centuries, a considerable number of ancient paintings is fallen away with the plaster while some other paintings are discoloured.
 But the fate of the remaining paintings is also somewhat chilling.